Tanzania is quite close to the equator and temperatures vary slightly (a few degrees) according to the month of the year and rainfall.

 The part located south of the Rift Valley and the volcanoes chain receives more rain (in season) than the northern region...

-Thanks to Ndutu lodge, you are to get a very accurate information on rainfall in southern Serengeti, Olduvai region.
+Thanks to the Ndutu lodge, we are able to collect very accurate information on rainfall in southern Serengeti and the Olduvai region.

 3. Sunrise and sunset

 Sunrise 05h45 (+/- 15 minutes depending on the month)

 Sunset 18h00 (+/- 15 minutes depending on the month)